HMarzban/ned/README.md

-what's next:
-Add `cli` for controller better  project.
-Develop  and add `compponet`, `module & plugin` features, for tears project in small pieces for clear and maintable continuous development.
-Develop in Es6 and maybe in Typescript. and so good and useful feature.

-Better mention,  I do not plane to add engine template, just router and component.
+**Better mention**,  I do not plane to add engine template, just router and component.
 And for DOM manipulation you can use JQUERY or VanilaJs ( JS native ) or what ever library exist for manipulating DOM .

 ## The story behands of Ned library